Eschatologue/CM_wiki/docs/lore/event/dwarvish-london-war.md

-# The Ironhelm War
+# Dwarvish-London War

-**The Ironhelm War** or also called **The Great War** was a significant conflict between the technologically advanced forces of London and the dwarven kingdom of Myrkheim in Antares.
+**The Dwarvish-London War** or also called **The Great War** was a significant conflict between the Union of Britain (London) and the Republic of Myrkheim in Antares.
 Initially beginning as a series of skirmishes, the war escalated into a full-scale conflict that ultimately resulted in London’s decisive victory.

 ## Background